Product Strategy

 Understanding the business value design brings to the table might seem challenging for some product design professionals.
 Finding a way to communicate the value helps ease the process.

-Lily Konings, Product Designer at Facebook and mentor at Coaching Through Crisis - RETHINK Program shares her best practices on how designers can immediately get involved in conversations around business strategy and build credibility.
+Lily Konings, Product Designer at Facebook and mentor at RETHINK Programs shares her best practices on how designers can immediately get involved in conversations around business strategy and build credibility.
 She also speaks on how designers can begin introducing themselves to product strategic thinking and learn to speak the business language more effectively.

 Can you tell us a bit more about your story and what has helped you develop your strategic thinking?